curityio/username-password-authenticator/README.md

 ## Example Deployment

 An [example deployment](test/README.md) is provided that uses the plugin, and which also uses a custom logo.\
-Behavior is largely the same as the built in HTML Form authenticator, with some minor layour differences.\
+Behavior is largely the same as the built in HTML Form authenticator, and covers the entire user journey.
-All views render correctly on both mobile and desktop devices.

 ![Initial Screen](doc/images/authentication/initial.png)

 ## Behavior of Flows

-A number of flows are available, to manage self sign up, authentication and account recovery.\
+A number of flows are available, to manage self sign-up, authentication and account recovery.\
 Each of these are described, with screenshots and plugin coding details, in the below documents:

 - [Authentication](doc/authentication.md)